DavidNemeskey/cc_corpus/README.md

 ### Download pages

-Common crawl offers to ways to download their corpus: via http and via Amazon's S3 buckets.
+Common crawl offers two ways to download their corpus: via http and via Amazon's S3 buckets.
 The first version is getting less and less support and since 2023 it has been throttled down.
-So we switched over to use the S3 version.
+So we use the S3 version.

 This requires a valid AWS account to be configured using ENV variables with the default names: AWS_ACCESS_KEY, AWS_SECRET_ACCES_KEY, etc.